wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

-# 1. Galaxy Consensus getting started manual (DEPRECATED)
+# 1. Galaxy Consensus getting started manual (OUT OF DATE)

 **!!!THIS GUIDE IS OUT OF DATE!!!**